Executive summary template

 Aids in decision-making

-Compliance with a well-designed executive summary can present high-level project information clearly and concisely to project stakeholders.
-This can set a tone for the project description that helps decision-makers and stakeholders reach conclusions more quickly and with greater clarity and cohesion.
+A well-designed executive summary template helps present high-level project information clearly and concisely to stakeholders.
+This can set a tone for the project description that drives decision-making, so stakeholders can reach conclusions more quickly and with greater clarity and cohesion.

 - 1